 Dip Yourself in Miami’s Buzzing Nightlife

-If you’re arriving in Miami in the afternoon or evening, we highly recommend discovering the buzzing nightlife of the Sunshine City.
-If your intention is to pull an all-nighter, head to South Beach.
-Most places there are open past 5:00 AM.
+If you arrive in the afternoon or evening, we highly recommend discovering the Sunshine City’s night scene.
+Head to South Beach, if your intention is to pull an all-nighter.
+Most places in the area are open past 5:00 AM.